dvdvideo1234/UbuntuBatches/README.md

 folders in which every manager persists:
 ```
   General        --> Contains an installation procedure for fresh file ubuntu server
-  KillAppsWEB    --> Removes the web apps from an Ubuntu OS
+  KillAppsWEB    --> Removes the web APPs from an Ubuntu OS
-  MaNGOS         --> Configures mangos WoW server on the local network
+  MaNGOS         --> Configures MaNGOS WoW server on the local network
   MiniDLNA       --> Installs MiniDLNA server when compiling it from source
   RefreshUNITY   --> What to do when your Unity initialization fails
   SteamCMD       --> Configures a SteamCMD game server
   VirtualBox     --> Run this before inserting guest additions in VB
   gksuFix        --> Simple fix for gksu is it does not work
   x11VNC         --> Configures x11VNC server on the port specified.
-  InstallOpenTTD --> Install the game Open TTD in a folder of chise
+  OpenTTD        --> Install the game Open TTD in a folder of choice
 ```